Almonte, Diamondbacks beat Padres 4-2 in Barajas’ debut

 Renfroe hit a leadoff homer in the fifth, his 33rd.

 Taylor Clarke (5-5) pitched three innings for the win, holding San Diego to one run and two hits.

 Diamondbacks opener Luke Weaver pitched two perfect innings, with one strikeout.
+It was his first time pitching since May 26, when he injured his arm against San Francisco.

+“It felt like a grind,” Weaver said.
+“It obviously could have been much harder, maybe with some traffic and such.
+I think controlling the emotional side of it, trying to get all of those feelings that one might feel like out in a major league game, out on the mound, and just trying to harness those and just trying not to let the game get bigger than it should.
+I think I did that pretty well tonight.
+Just threw some pitches in some spots, and got some quick outs, and let the team do the rest of the work.”

 Quantrill allowed one run and two hits in five innings, with six strikeouts and no walks.
 Matt Strahm (5-10) took the loss.